BroadwellConsultingInc/SerialWombat/README.md

 Pin State Machines
 ------------------

-Each pin has a limited amount of memory allocated to it.
+Each pin has a limited, pre-allocated amount of memory allocated to it.
 This memory is used to store the current pin mode choice, 16 bits of public data, and some private data used to configure or operate the state machine.

 A pin is configured to a state machine by CONFIGURE_CHANNEL_MODE command.
 This command includes the pin number to be configured, the mode that the pin is being commanded to, and an index indicating the meaning of bytes in the configuration packet.
 Many pin modes can be configured with a single CONFIGURE_CHANNEL_MODE packet.
 More complicated modes may require multiple packets, sent in a specific order.